Impact of selection criteria on the structural parameters of the Galactic thin and thick discs: Selection methods

-This leaves the second step, we need to find a way to divide this plane into areas corresponding to membership in the different Galactic components.
-In order to identify the exact locations of the regions for the thin and thick discs, we sorted stars into the high- and low-$\alpha$ components using the abundance-based method described in section \ref{section:chem_simple}, and plotted their relative densities in the $J_\phi $-$ J_Z$ plane in the left panel in Fig. \ref{fig:J_phi_z}.
+This leaves the second step: we needed to find a way to divide this plane into areas corresponding to membership in the different Galactic components.
+To identify the exact locations of the regions for the thin and thick discs, we sorted stars into the high- and low-$\alpha$ components using the abundance-based method described in Sect. \ref{section:chem_simple}, and plotted their relative densities in the $J_\phi $-$ J_Z$ plane in the left panel in Fig. \ref{fig:dynamical}.
 The white area with $ \log( N_{\rm thin} ) - \log( N_{\rm thick}) = 0 $ is taken as the boundary between the thin and thick disc regions.
-This leaves the thin disc assigned to the area which roughly covers $J_\phi \lesssim -2000$ km kpc s$^{-1}$ along with the area around $J_Z = 0$ km kpc s$^{-1}$ and the thick disc roughly in the area spanning $J_Z > 10$ km kpc s$^{-1}$ and $J_\phi \gtrsim -2000$ km kpc s$^{-1}$.
-To capture non-disc stars, we select stars with positive $J_\phi$, marked by a dashed green line. $J_\phi > 0$ means the stars are on a polar or retrograde orbit and can not reasonably be said to be a member of the disc.
+This leaves the thin disc assigned to the area around $J_Z = 0$ km kpc s$^{-1}$ and at $J_\phi \lesssim -600$ km kpc s$^{-1}$.
+The flare of the thin disc is captured as stars with $ J_Z $ up to about 150 km kpc s$^{-1}$ in the area with $J_\phi \lesssim -2000$ km kpc s$^{-1}$.
+The thick disc is found in the area covering approximately $J_Z \gtrsim 10$ km kpc s$^{-1}$ and $J_\phi \gtrsim -2000$ km kpc s$^{-1}$.
+To capture non-disc stars, we selected stars with positive $J_\phi$. $J_\phi > 0$ means the stars are on a polar or retrograde orbit and cannot reasonably be said to be members of the disc.
+The right panel in Fig. \ref{fig:dynamical}, which shows the number density distribution of the sample, reveals no natural overdensities that can be used for separating the sample.

-The results of this selection are as shown in the right part of Fig. \ref{fig:J_phi_z} with the distributions in the [Mg/Fe]-[Fe/H] and [Mg/Mn]-[Al/Fe] planes for the thick and thin disc selections in the left and right columns, respectively.
-The results are similar to those of the kinematic selection in Sect. \ref{section:kinematic_method}, except with more stars due to the larger selection and a slightly better separation on the discs.
+The results of this selection are shown in Fig.~\ref{fig:J_phi_z}.
+The results are similar to those of the kinematic selection in Sect. \ref{section:kinematic_method}.
 Region I contains stars from both the high-$ \alpha $ sequence and the high-[Mg/Fe] part of the low-$ \alpha $ sequence.
-It also contains stars with low [Fe/H] or low [Al/Fe] stars that were earlier classed as accreted.
-Region II shows two sequences, a strong low-$ \alpha $ sequence and a faint high-$ \alpha $ sequence that does not extend to [Fe/H] lower than $ -1 $.
-Further results of this selection, including the distributions in the X-Y plane, the $ R_{\mathrm{gal}} $-Z plane, the [Mg/Fe]-[Fe/H] plane, and the [Mg/Mn]-[Al/Fe] plane for each of the three regions, can be found in Appendix \ref{appendix:results} in Fig. \ref{fig:dynamic results full}.
+It also contains stars with low [Fe/H] or low [Al/Fe] stars that were classed as accreted by the selections above.
+Region II shows two sequences, a clear low-$ \alpha $ sequence and a faint high-$ \alpha $ sequence that does not extend below $\rm [Fe/H] \approx-1 $.